WebApiContrib/WebApiContrib.Formatting.Xlsx/README.md

 Excel for Web API
 =================

-**Note: development has only just started on this project; it is not even close to being ready for use.**
+** Currently in alpha. **

 An Excel MediaTypeFormatter for ASP.NET Web API.
-(With more to come.)